Last updated on : 12 Jul, 2025

 In the realm of health and nutrition, we are always on the lookout for foods that pack a wholesome punch.
 One such superfood that has caught global attention in recent years is the golden berry.
 Known for its unique blend of flavours and nutrient-rich profile, golden berries promise multiple health benefits.

-Golden berries, small yet mighty fruits, have a vibrant orange color.
+Golden berries, small yet mighty fruits, have a vibrant orange colour.
 The plant species belongs to the nightshade family.
 They are also known by various names, including cape gooseberries, inca berries, and Peruvian groundcherries.

 The origin of golden berries can be traced back to the Andes region of South America, particularly Peru and Ecuador.
 Historical records suggest that their cultivation in these regions dates back to the Inca Empire, indicating their long-standing importance in dietary regimes.